Online Bipartite Matching via Smoothness

+The main observation of this note is reinterpreting the analysis of \citet{EFFS-21} as showing that the greedy online matching mechanism, which assigns each item when it arrives to the remaining interested buyer with the highest bid, is $\mu=1$ revenue covered.

-\begin{theorem} For any fixed ordering of items, online bipartite matching is $\mu=1$ revenue covered. \end{theorem}
+\begin{theorem} For any fixed ordering of items, greedy-by-bid online matching is $\mu=1$ revenue covered. \end{theorem}

-\begin{proof} For buyers $N$, items $M$, and the bipartite graph given by $(N,M,E)$; consider any feasible matching $M \subset E$.
+\begin{proof} For buyers $A$, items $B$, and the bipartite graph given by $(A,B,E)$; consider any feasible matching $M \subset E$ (not necessarily the matching produced by an online allocation).
 Let $\ballocs$ be the allocation rule of online bipartite matching for offline buyers, any fixed arrival order of items, and where each item on arrival is sold to the highest remaining bidder that is feasible according to $E$.
 Fix bids $\bids$ and critical bids $\critbids$ (induced by $\ballocs$).
-Denote by $r_j$ the revenue from item $j$ (the bid of the buyer who is matched to $j$ or 0 of $j$ is unmatched).
-I will argue that
+Denote by $r_j$ the revenue from item $j$ (equal to the bid of the buyer who is matched to $j$ or equal to 0 if $j$ is unmatched).
+To be shown:

 Notice that the right-hand side is $\sum_i \alloci \critbidi$ for feasible $\allocs$ defined with $\alloci$ as an indicator variable for buyer $i$ being matched in $M$.
 Thus, online matching is $\mu=1$ revenue covered.